lynnfaraday/aresmush.com/tutorials/config/login.md

 ### blacklist_cron

 This cron job controls how often the site blacklist is updated.
 By default it's bi-monthly.
 You shouldn't need to change this.

+### notice_cleanup_cron and notice_timeout_days

+This cron job controls how often the old notifications are cleared out.
+By default it's monthly.
+You shouldn't need to change this.
+You can also configure how long old notifications are kept before they're deleted.